gagan405/gagan405.github.io/content/posts/oracle-cloud-wtf.md

 This, while there has been no changes in security rules!
 And I was able to login just 5 minutes ago.

-Here is a screen recording of this behavior: https://youtu.be/tnDdaiCZh10
+Here is a screen recording of this behavior: [screen record](https://youtu.be/tnDdaiCZh10)

 No wonder nobody uses this!